HolyBlackCat/cpp-tutorials/language/02_basics/16_strings.md

 And the reason why multiple subsequent `>>`s are not affected by this issue is that `>>` skips any whitespace before reading the value, and newlines count as whitespace too.

+A simple solution to this is to do `getline` twice.
+Or perhaps after doing it the first time, do it again if the string was empty.

+## Exercise 3

+Make a program that asks you for your age, and then your name, and then prints both.

+Make sure spaces in the name are handled correctly.

+Make sure inputting the name works both on a separate line and on the same name as the age.

 ## Manipulating strings

 `std::string`, in addition to `[]` and `.size()` (which is shares with `std::vector`) has some additional features.